viasky657/Arc-AGI-2/README.md

 This model should probably be tested on this paper to see if it is actually learning or not: https://arxiv.org/pdf/2507.06952.
 This is the Paper Title: What Has a Foundation Model Found?
 Using Inductive Bias to Probe for World Models

+The HRM core model does not need multichoice tests or other pretraining because it can learn internally to understand the knowledge and how to apply it: The HRM model, as described in the paper, is capable of being trained directly on input-output pairs without explicit Chain-of-Thought supervision or pre-training.
+It performs latent reasoning in its hidden states, allowing it to internalize and apply knowledge through internal hierarchical processing.
+For data like the principlesdataset in training.py, which consists of text principles encoded as byte sequences and trained via self-supervised reconstruction, HRM can learn to understand and apply the principles on its own without needing additional mechanisms like multiple-choice tests.
+The model's architecture enables it to develop reasoning strategies internally, as demonstrated by its performance on complex tasks like ARC, Sudoku, and mazes with minimal examples.

 #Old Model components below:
 # Arc-AGI-2
 The Binary Patches/Binary Encoder - CTM - Intergraded Diffusion -Output Arc-AGI-2 Version.